-We generated net income for the three months ended March 31, 2010 due primarily to recognition into revenue of a portion of the upfront payment received under our 2009 agreement with AstraZeneca.
-We have also generated net income for two quarterly periods since our inception, in each case due primarily to the achievement in each period of a single milestone event related to AZD3480 under our 2005 agreement with AstraZeneca.
-Except for these periods, we have not been profitable.
-As of March 31, 2010, we had an accumulated deficit of \$222.5 million.
-We may incur losses for the foreseeable future as our clinical-stage and preclinical product candidates advance into later-stage development and as we progress our programs, invest in additional product opportunities and expand our research and development infrastructure.
+We generated net income for the three and nine months ended September 30, 2010 due primarily to recognition into revenue of a portion of the upfront payment received under our TC-5214 agreement with AstraZeneca.
+We have also generated net income for two other quarterly periods since our inception, in each case due primarily to the achievement in each period of a single milestone event related to AZD3480 under our cognitive disorders agreement with AstraZeneca.
+Except for these periods, we have not been profitable and we may incur losses in future periods as our clinical-stage and preclinical product candidates advance into later-stage development and as we progress our programs, invest in additional product opportunities and expand our research and development infrastructure.
+As of September 30, 2010, we had an accumulated deficit of \$216.2 million.
 Clinical trials and preclinical studies are time-consuming, expensive and may never yield a product that will generate revenue.

-As a development-stage company, our revenues, expenses and results of operations are likely to fluctuate significantly from quarter to quarter and year to year.
+As a clinical-stage company, our revenues, expenses and results of operations are likely to fluctuate significantly from quarter to quarter and year to year.
 We believe that period-to-period comparisons of our results of operations should not be relied upon as indicative of our future performance.